MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_pm_parameters.md

 If this flag is set, the MB network adapter is enabled to generate a wake-up event when the MB Service has to be notified about the receipt of a Short Message Service (SMS) message.
 The adapter generates this wake-up event either after the completion of a previously issued <a href="https://msdn.microsoft.com/library/windows/hardware/ff569839">OID_WWAN_SMS_READ</a> query request, or the arrival of a new class-0 (flash/alert) message from the network provider as an event notification.

-#### NDIS_WWAN_WAKE_ON_USSD_RECEIVE_ENABLED

-If this flag is set, the MB network adapter is enabled to generate a wake-up event when it receives an Unstructured Supplementary Service Data (USSD) message.

-#### NDIS_WWAN_WAKE_ON_PACKET_STATE_ENABLED

-If this flag is set, the MB network adapter is enabled to generate a wake-up event when the availability of cellular packet data changes.
-This flag is new in Windows 10.

 #### NDIS_WWAN_WAKE_ON_UICC_CHANGE_ENABLED

 If this flag is set, the MB network adapter is enabled to generate a wake-up event when the UICC (SIM) card is inserted, removed, or enters an error state.
 This flag is new in Windows 10.

+#### NDIS_WWAN_WAKE_ON_USSD_RECEIVE_ENABLED

+If this flag is set, the MB network adapter is enabled to generate a wake-up event when it receives an Unstructured Supplementary Service Data (USSD) message.

 ## -remarks